June 2022 Sesshin, Day 6: Mumonkan # 9, "Daitsu Chisho Buddha"

 government official must have had plenty of Chan practice said an ordinary person is someone who is enlightened the whole day long without knowing it.

-In the three pillars also.
-Roshi Kapleau warns about bridges and bridges then is this idea that okay, so gotcha we're all fundamentally enlightened, I'm enlightened.
+In the Three Pillars also, Roshi Kapleau warns about buji zen.
+Buji zen is this idea that okay, so gotcha we're all fundamentally enlightened, I'm enlightened.
 So, Okay done.
-Nothing I need to do right
+Nothing I need to do, right?

-everyone here in this Zendo knows better and so to those who are sitting at home in this participating in the session there's so many ways to forms of avoidance of doing the work that we knew know we have to do ways to to try to get around the need to confirm our true nature.
+Everyone here in this Zendo knows better and so to those who are sitting at home in this participating in the sesshin.
+There's so many ways to, forms of avoidance of doing the work that we knew know we have to do, ways to to try to get around the need to confirm our true nature.

-This mark in the koan?
-Maybe if he was in the library, reading about dates who Tisha Buddha, maybe that was a way for him to kind of tell himself that he was still working for the Dharma Heir even though he wasn't sitting
+This monk in the koan, maybe if he was in the library, reading about Daitsu Chisho Buddha, maybe that was a way for him to kind of tell himself that he was still working for the Dharma even though he wasn't sitting.

-now the verse, the bones verse, rather than giving the body relief, give relief to the mind.
+Now the verse, the Mumon's verse, rather than giving the body relief, give relief to the mind.
 When the mind is at peace, the body is not distressed.
 If body and mind are both set free, why would a holy hermit seek to become a lord

 But mind rules giving the body relief.
-And wonder how many people have spent time and 16 hours trying and trying and trying to find the perfect posture, tweaking this tweaking that trying different cushions and, and still not finding any real ease relief.
+And wonder how many people have spent time in sesshin hours trying and trying and trying to find the perfect posture, tweaking this, tweaking that, trying different cushions and, and still not finding any real ease relief.
 But then as a last resort, really bearing down the practice one is working on the mental practice one is working on and finding that everything can change.
-It's really quite marvelous how that works
+It's really quite marvelous how that works.

-it's so confirming that, that when the mind is at peace, the body is not distressed.
+It's so confirming that, that when the mind is at peace, the body is not distressed.
 Don't, not suggesting that this is black and white things.
 Absolutely.
 All you have to do is get deeper into your practice and you won't have any physical pain.
 But it can make such a difference.
 It can transcend physical, one can it can enable one to transcend physical pain.
 So that even though it's still there, one can work with it one it isn't oppressive.
 It isn't the same obstacle that it was.
-Once relationship to a changes through absorption in the practice.
+One's relationship to it changes through absorption in the practice.

 why would this monk be anxious and striving about becoming a Buddha body and mind are both set free